 PRINCIPLES/ RECOMMENDATIONS YES/NO /NOT APPLI- CABLE COMMENTARY Principle I: Basic Provisions The overriding objective of a company should be by optimizing over time shareholder value.
 Principle I: Basic Provisions The overriding objective of a company should be to operate in common interests of all the shareholders 1.1.
 A company should adopt and make public the company's development strategy and objectives by clearly declaring how the company intends to meet the interests of its shareholders and optimize shareholder value.
-Yes Affirmed Company's development strategy and objectives are published in Company's annual report and interim report, in Company's website especially intended for the investors www.apranga.lt/investuotojams , in NASDAQ OMX Vilnius Stock Exchange information disclosure system (GlobeNewswire), in Central Storage Facility, and in chief executive officer and senior management presentations to investors.
+Yes Affirmed Company's development strategy and objectives are published in Company's annual report, in announcements on material events which are published in Company's website www.apranga.lt/investuotojams , in NASDAQ OMX Vilnius Stock Exchange information disclosure system, in Central Storage Facility, as well as in presentations to investors by chief executive officer and senior management.
 1.2.
 All management bodies of a company should act in furtherance of the declared strategic objectives in view of the need to optimize shareholder value.
 Yes 1.3.
 A company's supervisory and management bodies should act in close co-operation in order to attain maximum benefit for the company and its shareholders.
 Yes The Company implements this recommendation insofar as it is concerned with the close cooperation of Company's management board and chief executive officer and senior management.
 1.4.
 A company's supervisory and management bodies should ensure that the rights and interests of persons other than the company's shareholders (e.g. employees, creditors, suppliers, clients, local community), participating in or connected with the company's operation, are duly respected.
-Yes Principle II: The corporate governance framewor The corporate governance framework should ensoversight of the company's management bodies between the company's bodies, protection of the sure the stra s, an approp priate balance and distribution of functions 2.1.
+Yes Principle II: The corporate governance framewor The corporate governance framework should en- oversight of the company's management bodies between the company's bodies, protection of the sure the strat s, an approp priate balance and distribution of functions s' interests.
+2.1.
 Besides obligatory bodies provided for in the Law on Companies of the Republic of Lithuania - a general shareholders' meeting and the chief executive officer, it is recommended that a company should set up both a collegial supervisory body and a collegial management body.
 The setting up of collegial bodies for supervision and management facilitates clear separation of management and supervisory functions in the company, accountability and control on the part of the chief executive officer, which, in its turn, facilitate a more efficient and transparent management process.
 No The bodies of the Company are general shareholders' meeting, management board and chief executive officer.
-Supervisory board is not constituted in the Company.
-The accountability and control of the single management body - the chief executive officer - is ensured by Company's management board.
+Supervisory board is not constituted in the Company, whereas the accountability and control of the single management body - the chief executive officer - is ensured by Company's management board.
 2.2.
 A collegial management body is responsible for the strategic management of the company and performs other key functions of corporate governance.
 A collegial supervisory body is responsible for the effective supervision of the company's management bodies.
 Yes Company's collegial management body - management board - is responsible for strategic management of the Company and performs other key functions of corporate governance.
 The management board is responsible for the effective supervision of the Company's management bodies insofar as it is concerned with the supervision of the activity of chief executive officer.
-2.3.
-Where a company chooses to form only one collegial body, it is recommended that it should be a supervisory body, i.e. the supervisory board.
-In such a case, the supervisory board is responsible for the effective monitoring of the functions performed by the company's chief executive officer.
-No The Company has one collegial body and that is management board.
+The Company has one collegial body and that